Title VI - Civil Rights

 The NJTPA also conducts Environmental Justice reviews, which aim to identify and address any adverse effects proposed projects or programs may have on minority and low-income populations to ensure the fair distribution of transportation benefits and burdens among all people.
-Under federal regulations pertaining to Environmental Justice, a Metropolitan Planning Organization (like the NJTPA) ensures that its Regional Transportation Plan and Transportation Improvement Plan are consistent with Title VI of the 1964 Civil Rights Act, identifies and assesses the transportation needs of low-income and minority populations, and acts to improve public involvement processes to eliminate participation barriers for low-income and minority persons.
+Under federal regulations pertaining to Environmental Justice, a Metropolitan Planning Organization (like the NJTPA) ensures that its Long Range Transportation Plan and Transportation Improvement Plan are consistent with Title VI of the 1964 Civil Rights Act, identifies and assesses the transportation needs of low-income and minority populations, and acts to improve public involvement processes to eliminate participation barriers for low-income and minority persons.
 Click here to visit the Environmental Justice page to learn more about how the NJTPA integrates this process into its work.

 The NJTPA is committed to involving the public in all of its programs, projects and plans.
 The NJTPA Board of Trustees adopted the agency’s updated Public Engagement Plan in November 2018.
 The plan discusses all of the ways the NJTPA promotes public participation, including strategies aimed at better including under-represented populations in the decision-making process.
 As part of ongoing efforts to improve outreach in the NJTPA has published diversity profiles for each of the 15 subregions to inform public and stakeholder engagement.

 The NJTPA also conducts formal public comment periods prior to the adoption of certain key planning documents in accordance with federal regulations.
 This includes the Regional Transportation Plan, the Transportation Improvement Program, the State Transportation Improvement Program and the Air Quality Conformity Determination document.
 Visit the Public Comment page for information on open comment periods.